Industrious Entry 10 of 37

 Run the reality test: how much time and energy do you actually have this week?

-Run the reciprocity test: who depends on these priorities being handled well?
+Run the reciprocity test: who depends on these priorities being handled well, and what mutual visibility do they need from your plan?

 Run the integrity test: do the priorities match what you claim is important?